the 2020 Mildred Freiberg Piano Festival Will Be held virtually!

 - The Festival is open to solo, piano duo, four-hand, six-hand, and eight-hand ensembles in grades K-12.
 We highly encourage ensembles!

 - Total playing time must not exceed: 5 minutes for beginner students; 7 minutes for intermediate students; and 10 minutes for advanced students.
 A maximum of 2 pieces of music may be performed.
 Each movement from a larger work counts as a selection.
 Repertoire should be selected from standard recital pieces.
 Students may not play selections from method books!

 - Memorization is preferred, but not required.
 Photocopies of music are not allowed.

 - The application fee is required for EACH performer – $25 for non-Powers students.
 There is no fee for currently registered Powers students or any 2019 Concerto Competition applicants.
 If all performance slots fill up and we can no longer accept any additional performers, this fee will be returned to you.

 - Performers are required to check in no later than 15 minutes prior to the start of their concert.
 Students who arrive late for the concert may not be able to perform.
 Performers must stay for the entire concert.
 Each concert will last approximately 1 hour.
-The concert will be followed by a reception.

 - If you have questions, please contact Dr. Daniel Acsadi, Director of Music, at 617-484-5750.